Pixayo/pixayo-dotfiles/README.md

 ```

 Both `nixos` and `home-manager` are independent, dividing home from system environment; however, they need
 some shared metadata to function.
-You can find those in the `data` directory, and even change some attributes
+You can find those in the `data/` directory, and even change some attributes
 for your own usage.

 The `data/` directory is used in both system and home configurations.
 I use it to solve a very specific problem: **Sharing data between two independent** `flakes` **without bounding them.**